michaeldye/mdye-python-samples/README.md

     ...
     ===================================================== 8 passed in 0.04s =====================================================

-### Execute miscellaneous code samples

-For content in `mdye_misc`, execute modules directly with the necessary cli args.
+To execute miscellaneous code samples (those in `mdye_misc`), execute modules directly with the necessary cli args.
 For example:

     ./src/mdye_misc/fib_various.py 20